MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-5.md

 $ alias scanme='nmap -sS -p- localhost'

-Run scanme and you will nmap scan result for your system
+Run scanme and you will Nmap scan result for your system

 $ scanme